endojs/endo/packages/module-source/DESIGN.md

 The functor source, the module transformed into a program, has the following shape.
-The names are additionally obscured with Unicode zero-width-joiners to avoid collisions with sensibly constructed modules, and the transformation preserves line numbers.
+The names are additionally obscured with invisible joiner characters to avoid collisions with sensibly constructed modules, and the transformation preserves line numbers.